athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 (js/console.log "Hello, Github Pages!")
 ```

-### Build development bundle

-In the above steps, we have built a minimal site using HTML, CSS and ClojureScript so the last step is to make sure everything is working by running the following command from the root of your project.
+Open your terminal and run the following command

 ```bash
 clj -m cljs.main -d "demo-clojurescript-gh-pages/out"  -c demo.static-website -r
 ```

 ::: note
 You want to run the above command from the same place as your `deps.edn`.
-Further, if you're curious above the above command and what things like `-d` or `-c` means you can check these out in your terminal by running  `clj -m cljs.main --help`.
+Further, if you're curious above the above command and what things like `-d` or
+`-c` means you can check these out in your terminal by running  `clj -m
+cljs.main --help`.
 :::

-The above command will take a moment to run.
-When completed, a browser tab will automatically open and serve your HTM, CSS and ClojureScript.
-If everything worked you should see a site that looks like this:
+The above command will compile your CLJS into JS.
+It can take a moment to run.
+When completed, a browser tab will automatically open and serve your HTML, CSS
+and ClojureScript.
+If everything worked you should see a site that looks like
+this:

 ![screenshot of example hello clojurescript site](/images/000-image-hello-cljs-dev-example.png)

 Further, if you open your browser console you should see "Hello, Github Pages!"

 ::: note
-If you are not seeing your ClojureScript in the browser console, please veryify that your `index.html` file is using your Github project name and the string following the `-d` in the above command, `demo-clojurescript-gh-pages`, is also using your Github project <a href="#fn-project-name" aria-describedby="footnote-label" id="fn-project-name-ref">name</a>.
+If you're not seeing your ClojureScript in the browser console, please verify
+that your `index.html` file is using your Github project name and the string
+following the `-d` in the above command, `demo-clojurescript-gh-pages`, is also
+using your Github project <a href="#fn-project-name"
+aria-describedby="footnote-label" id="fn-project-name-ref">name</a>.
 :::

 ### Build production bundle

+The above is an example of how we test our code locally.
+After we're happy with
-At this point we have shown ourselves that our code works locally, now it's time to show the world by deploying our site.
-Before we deploy, we need to build a production version by executing the following command:
+our code, we can build it for production by runnin the following command:

 ```bash
 clj -m cljs.main -O advanced -c "demo.static-website"
 ```

-Once the above is done, rock a `git push` to your Github project repo and you should see your ClojureScript app live<a href="#fn-versioned-dependencies" aria-describedby="footnote-label" id="fn-versioned-dependencies-ref">!</a>
+Once the above is done, commit your code with `git`, and push the code to your
+Github project repo and you should see your ClojureScript app live<a
+href="#fn-versioned-dependencies" aria-describedby="footnote-label"
+id="fn-versioned-dependencies-ref">!</a>

 ### Conclusion

-As I noted in the beginning, this is a minimal example without 3rd party build tools, frameworks, libraries or conveniences and this the point.
-There are all kinds of routes you can take, but I hope that I have shown that ClojureScript can be an accessible tool for building static websites.
+As I noted in the beginning, this is a very small example of a ClojureScript
+project.
+From here, you can go in many different directions.
+However, the idea
+is the same: turn your CLJS code into JS code and ship the JS code.

 ::: note
-Hopefully you did not run into any issues, but if you did please head over to [my demo project] where I try to identify and help to resolve some gotchas.
+Hopefully you did not run into any issues, but if you did please head over to
+[my demo project] where I try to identify and help to resolve some gotchas.
 Experience something new?
-Please feel free to get in touch and I would be happy to help work through the issue with you.
+Please feel free to get in touch and I would be
+happy to help work through the issue with you.
 :::

 :::footnotes